 Illnesses that arise as a result of a sedentary lifestyle reflect an imbalance of normal physiology.
 Thus, it is more logical to base the treatment of these conditions on a physiologic approach (ie., exercise), not a pharmacologic one (ie., drug therapy).

 Atherosclerosis is caused by the combined damaging actions of elevated cholesterol, elevated blood pressure, and elevated blood glucose on arteries.
 But, the fundamental defect in atherosclerosis is a lack of aerobic exercise....ie., it is an "exercise deficit," if you will.
-Therefore, the primary therapeutic agent should be exercise, not a complex array of drugs that only treat the various manifestations of that process.
+Therefore, the primary therapeutic agent should be exercise, not a complex array of drugs that only treat the various symptoms of that process.

 Statins have become one of the most widely-prescribed types of drugs in the world.
 However, John Ioannidis, MD, at Stanford University, has questioned the new guidelines for the use of these drugs in an editorial in the February 5, 2014 issue of JAMA titled "More Than A Billion People Taking Statins?"
 He feels that too many people will be given these drugs (Ioannidis JPA.
 2014).

 And here's another perspective: